Alternatives/vs OneHourIndexing

 OneHourIndexing vs IndexBolt: FAQ

-Does OneHourIndexing actually index in one hour?+
+Does OneHourIndexing actually index URLs in one hour?+

-Can I get a refund from OneHourIndexing?+
+Can I get a refund if OneHourIndexing doesn't work?+

-OneHourIndexing rarely grants refunds according to user reports.
-There is no automatic credit-back system for unindexed URLs.
-One user reported the company refused a $54 credit refund due to a PayPal dispute over a 10-cent charge.
-With IndexBolt, credits never expire — if a URL needs resubmission, you can do so using your existing credits at no additional cost.
+Refunds are rare according to user reports.
+OneHourIndexing has no automatic credit-back system for unindexed URLs.
+One BlackHatWorld user reported the company refused a $54 credit refund after a PayPal dispute over a 10-cent charge.
+The subscription model means you've already paid regardless of results.

 Ready to get your URLs indexed?